Railway Labor Act

 Under the law, collective bargaining agreements remain in force indefinitely until the parties agree to change them.
 Without contract expiration dates, the negotiators don’t work against a fixed deadline.
 Instead, they proceed through a structured and regulated process, which may include compulsory mediation and other third party resources, designed to bring the parties to agreement without service disruptions.

-Exchange of Section Six Notices
+Exchange of Section 6 Notices

 Although collective bargaining agreements do not expire under the RLA, they generally have “reopener” dates.
 At such times, the parties can initiate a new round of bargaining with the exchange of “Section 6 notices.”

 Named for the section of the RLA that defines the bargaining procedures, these notices propose the contractual changes the parties are seeking.
-The exchange of Section 6 notices in the current round of freight rail bargaining began on November 1, 2014.

 The freight rail industry’s labor negotiations are conducted on a national, multi-employer basis.

 During the negotiation process, the National Carriers’ Conference Committee (NCCC) – a multi-employer committee chaired by the Chairman of the National Railway Labor Conference – represents the largest (Class I) railroads and many smaller carriers.
-The employees are represented by 13 major rail organizations.
+The employees are represented by

 Direct Bargaining Ends